 Nothing tastes better than Turkey with all the trimmings!
 But what to do with leftovers?
 Reheating is one option.
-Refrigerated leftover turkey is only good for three or four days, and stuffing for one to two days.
-And, for safety's sake, reheat to 165°F internal temperature.
+Refrigerated leftover turkey and stuffing is only good for three or four days.
+And, for safety's sake, reheat to an internal temperature of 165°F .

 Another option: Reinvent your Thanksgiving feast a day or two later.

 - Make a hearty harvest stew.
 Start with leftover gravy (fat skimmed away before making gravy) as the base.
 Make it hearty with leftover turkey and veggies.
 Thicken with mashed potatoes or sweet potatoes.
 Cook to 165°F.

 - Stack a turkey-berry wrap.
 Wrap sliced turkey, spread with cranberry sauce and shredded greens in whole-wheat tortillas.
 Add toasted pecans if you have some.